oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

     aws ec2 deregister-image --image-id @(ami)
 ```

-And finally lets see if we can delete those snapshots now:
+And finally let's see if we can delete those snapshots now:

 ```
 for snapshot in snapshots: